cedarhacks/.github/profile/README.md

 ## 🚀 Projects

 Some of the things we’re working on:
-- **ReMapper** – a USB HID translator board that lets you remap keys, buttons, and controllers on the fly.
+- **HIDMorph** – a USB HID translator board that lets you remap keys, buttons, and controllers on the fly.
 Developements can be tracked in the devlog on our website.
 ---

 ## 🤝 How to Get Involved